JustTheNorm/Chess/README.md

     - allow users to pick a username
     - fix castling on Queen side of board
     - add ability for En pessant for pawns
+    - add draw feature to allow for draws in close games or the ability to offer a draw to the opposing player.
+    - ability to invite a friend using a unique url for multiplayer match.